epimorphics/sapi/README.md

 ## Historical context

-The sapi library has mostly been superseded by sapi-nt.
-However, it remains in use in cairnj (FSA Catalog API) and Sanoma as legacy.
+This sapi library has (mostly) been superseded by sapi-nt.

-It was used in legacy EA services which we no longer run and has likely been superseded there.

-The master branch is for current 3.x releases.

-Cairnj, and thus FSA catalog, depend on the 2.x family.
-Hot fixes and security fixes this family are maintained on the sapi2-fix branch.
+There are two versions of it which remain in use in legacy services - sapi 2.x and sapi 3.x.

+### sapi 2.x

+This version is used in fsa-cat-api and standard-reports-manager.

+This is managed on the `main` branch (this branch).

+### sapi 3.x

+This version only used in one private legacy API.

+This is managed on branch `sapi3`.

+Security fixes to `main` should be ported `sapi3` as well.

+Branch `sapi3-orig` is a preserved version of the initial sapi3 development to support archeology.

 # Simple API